EESG Dissertation Data and Fieldwork Award

-Proposals are due March 1st 2021, and should be submitted to EESG Secretaries, Dr. Gabriel Granco email@example.com or Thomas Ptak, firstname.lastname@example.org .
+Proposals should be submitted using the below form or using this link.
 Incomplete applications or applications arriving after the announced closing date will not be considered.
 Notification of the results will be made as soon as possible.
-The results will be announced in the EESG Business Meeting at the AAG Annual Conference (attendance at the conference is not a condition of this award.
+The results will be announced in the EESG Business Meeting at the AAG Annual Conference.
+Attendance at the conference is not a condition of this award.
 Stay tuned for the 2023 submission deadline.

 2020: Sara Peterson, University of Buffalo; and Andrea Furnaro, University of California, Los Angeles

 2019: James Rhatigan, University of British Columbia; and Saumya Vaishnava, Pennsylvania State University